truePhilipp/html_to_django/README.md

 By default, new ones are created in place next to the existing files, with the extension `.n.html`.

-You can also use the `html_to_django_r` command if you are unable to pass the `-r` parameter (e.g. with the Bootstrap Studio "Export Script" setting)
+You can also use the `html_to_django_r` command if you are unable to pass the `-r` parameter (e.g. with the Bootstrap Studio "Export Script" setting).

 ## Attributes
 To add Django template tags to your HTML files, you need to add special attributes to your HTML tags like this: